openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 User can add attachments.

-The procuring entity considers Request and registers decision in the following fields:
+The procuring entity considers Claim and registers decision in the following fields:

 <table>
     <thead>